disneystreaming/smithy4s/modules/docs/src/06-guides/extract-request-info.md

 ```

 This is a basic implementation that, in addition to returning a `Greeting`, prints the `RequestInfo` out to the console.
-Note that it is getting the `RequestInfo` from the `IOLocal` that is being passed in as a constructor parameter.
-We need to
+Note that it is getting the `RequestInfo` from the `IO[RequestInfo] that is being passed in as a constructor parameter.
+This `IO`
-make sure this same `IOLocal` instance is passed to our middleware implementation.
-That way, the middleware can set the `RequestInfo`
+will be created using the same `IOLocal` instance is passed to our middleware implementation.
-value that we are reading here.
+That way, the middleware can set the `RequestInfo` value that we are reading here.

 ### Middleware